ggreer/the_silver_searcher/README.md

 On the continuum of...

-1. Make it compile.
+1. Compiles
-2. Make it run.
+2. Runs
-3. Make it behave correctly.
+3. Behaves correctly
-4. Make it fast.
+4. Behaves correctly and runs fast

 ...it's somewhere between 2 and 3 right now.
 Although it's much faster than ack in my benchmarks.